CCA131488/GeoFS-Extra-Airports-Runway/README.md

 ## About this addon

-This addon add some runways which were missing in GeoFS's runways database
+This addon add some runways which were missing in GeoFS's runways database, the new added runways have **usable PAPI light** and runway overlay, but the new runways haven't ILS and nav data,so you can't see or direct them from the map